Chart Color Schemes

 Port Augusta faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.2%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 37.2% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (29.9%).
-Educational participation is high at 27.6%, comprising 11.8% in primary education, 7.5% in secondary education, and 2.3% pursuing tertiary education.
+Trade and technical skills are prominent, with 37.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (29.9%).

-Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.
 This includes 11.8% in primary education, 7.5% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education